andymckenzie/histo/README.md

 # Important Note

 Publicly in development.
 Does not work yet.
 Do not expect this to work.
+Comes with no warranty whatsoever.

 # Example tiling on TCGA data